 The Torii Shrine, more formally known as Fushimi Inari Taisha, is famous for the tens of thousands of torii located on the shrine grounds, hence the nickname the Torii Shrine.
 Inari is the Japanese God of fertility, rice, agriculture, foxes, industry, and worldly success.
 "Fushimi Inari Taisha (伏見稲荷大社) is the head shrine of Inari, located in Kyoto, Japan.
 The shrine sits at the base of a mountain also named Inari, and includes trails up the mountain to many smaller shrines" (duh).

-At the bottom of the mountain you will find the main torii gate and the main shrine.
 In Japan, the "torii marks the transition from the sacred (the shrine) to the profane (the normal world)".
 They are almost always painted a redish orangish color and the purpose of the torii is so:

 "Torii mark the entrance to sacred space in Japan.
 Passing underneath a torii on the way to visit a shrine is, along with washing one's hands and mouth with water, an act of sanctification and purification before approaching the kami (God) to pray.